-The cable, sent by an unnamed political officer at the American Embassy in New Delhi February 22 this year, is based on conversations with two people whose names were also not revealed.
+The cable, sent by an unnamed political officer at the American embassy in New Delhi on February 22 this year, is based on conversations with two people whose names were also not revealed.

 Titled "Update on Tibetan refugee flow", the confidential memo says that each year, an average of 2,500 to 3,500 refugees from Tibet arrive in Dharamsala in northern India, where exiled Tibetan leader the Dalai Lama has his government-in-exile.

 Almost half of them return to Tibet after receiving an audience with the Dalai Lama.

 The sources said that from 1980 to November 2009, 87,096 refugees were processed by the Dharamsala Reception Centre for Tibetan refugees and 46,620 returned to Tibet after a short pilgrimage in India.